mariagrizelda/os241/links.md

 - [Presentation for OS](https://www.os-book.com/OS10/slide-dir/) --- Books useful to help you studying OS
 - [Linux Tutorial](https://www.youtube.com/watch?v=ROjZy1WbCIA) --- step by step guide of linux
 - [How to Use Vim?](https://www.freecodecamp.org/news/vim-beginners-guide/) ---A tutorial on how to use Vim, a text editor in the Linux system.
+- [Difference Between Logical and Physical Address](https://www.tutorialspoint.com/difference-between-logical-and-physical-address-in-operating-system) --- Explaining the difference between logical and physical addresses in an operating system.